samora/validr/README.md

 Differences between `validate` and `assert`.
 * No `notEmpty` and `len` methods.
 Use `isLength`.
 * Nested fields are targeted with a dot-notation string or array.
 Example: `'name.first'` or `['name', 'first']`.

+You can pass a 3rd parameter to `validate` to ignore validation if field is not supplied.
+See usage's _age_ validation

 ### Validation errors